Terrencebosco/Terrencebosco.github.io/_posts/2020-02-28-test-markdown.md

 Test Mean Absolute Error: 950.618
 ```
 After we ran our model again with the testing set we ended up with a mean absolute error of 950.618.
 That’s an even better score than our validation set by about 10 points.
 I would consider that a win!

+# Part 6: The Good, The Bad, The Ugly

+Even though I was able to beat my baseline prediction by almost 500 point I think with a little more work that can be improved upon.
+If I were to do this project over there are numerus factors that I would try and improve on.
+I would try and collect more data.
+I think with more data and more vehicles I would be able to make a better predictor.
+I would build a better scrapping method and account for missing values.
+The main issue that this project runs into is ultimately the lack of data.
+Having only 2000 different vehicles in my data set makes it difficult to get an accurate prediction.
+That being said my main focus was to learn and test myself and I feel I did just that.